Bulmer Farm Ryton, has been in existence for over 300 years hidden away in the Vale of York.

 The Lodge Park Development

-On the land adjacent to the family home was an established sawmill which was owned by Julian Dukto a polish gentleman and then latterly his daughters who had made their home in the area after the war, but during the foot and mouth outbreak in 2001 the sawmill ceased trading after 40 years.
-John and Barbara took the opportunity to purchase the land and after a few years of wondering what to do they decided to apply for planning permission for a “lodge park” and Bulmer Farm Park Lodges was born.
+On the land adjacent to the family home was an established sawmill, but during the foot and mouth outbreak in 2001 the sawmill ceased trading.
+John and Barbara took the opportunity to purchase the land, deciding to apply for planning permission for a “lodge park” and Bulmer Farm Park Lodges was born.

 Their idea was to design a lodge park development in keeping with the local environment rather than a traditional lodge park of tarmac and concrete with no private space.
 With the idea of a wildlife haven at the forefront of their mind they set about creating a luxury eco-friendly environment for lodge owners to enjoy for years to come.
-A BIG vote of confidence was given by international biologist and wildlife campaigner Professor David Bellamy and when he visited the development at Bulmer Farm Lodges, North Yorkshire recently.
+A BIG vote of confidence was given by Professor David Bellamy, international botanist and environmental campaigner.
+John and Barbara incorporated his design suggestions and planting scheme to attract the wildlife.
+In addition they put their slant on the landscape.
+John planted a variety of blossom trees and thousands of daffodils around the park and now every Spring they have their own celebration in appreciating the natural beauty of their surroundings, similar to the Japanese tradition of Hanami.(The Japanese custom of enjoying the transient beauty of flowers.)

 The story doesn’t stop there.
 After the success of the original phase of the lodge park, a new development of park homes has been released for sale with views over an ornamental pond which is designed as you would expect: to encourage wildlife onto the park.
 A selection of lodges will have views across the beautiful, open countryside.
 This exclusive lodge development is going from strength to strength with the idea of working towards David Bellamy’s Gold Award in the very near future.